janjur/readable-pylint-messages/README.md

 ## fixme
 #### W0511 -
 Used when a warning note as FIXME or XXX is detected.
+## invalid-encoded-data
+#### W0512 - Cannot decode using encoding "%s", unexpected byte at position %d
+Used when a source line cannot be decoded using the specified source file encoding.
+This message can't be emitted when using Python >= 3.0.
 ## global-variable-undefined
 #### W0601 - Global variable %r undefined at the module level
 Used when a variable is defined through the "global" statement but the variable is not defined in the module scope.